Juan Guaido

 Early life.
 The survivor

-Juan Guaido was born on July 28, 1983, in the capital of state Vargas – the city of Guaira, located on the shore of the Caribbean sea.
-His father was an airline pilot and he died young, and his mother was a teacher.
+Juan Guaido was born on July 28, 1983, in La Guaira, the capital of Vargas state, located on the Caribbean coast.
+His father was an airline pilot who died young, and his mother worked as a teacher.

 Juan Guaido's difficult life lead him on the path of politics